The color force acting on a quark in the pion and nucleon: DIS on the nucleon: color force

-The color force form factor $\mathcal{F}^q_{N,1}(Q^2)$ is fully related to the {\it unpolarized nucleon gravitational form factor} $A^q_{N}$.
-Its behavior is shown in Fig.~\ref{fig:nuc_force1}, using the ILM with molecules with $n_{mol}=7.248$ fm$^{-4}$, $\gamma_{I\bar{I}}=24.22$ fm$^{4}$, and the determinantal quark mass $m^*=82.6$ MeV.
+In order to facilitate comparison with lattice results obtained at heavier pion masses ($m_\pi = 450$ MeV), we adjust the quark mass $m$ in the ILM using the chiral relation $m_\pi \propto \sqrt{m}$.
+The explicit numerical relation can be found in Table~\ref{tab:mass}.
+Under the assumption that the other ILM parameters ($n_{mol}$, $\gamma_{I\bar I}$) and the nucleon mass $m_N$ are only weakly dependent on the quark mass $m$, this procedure provides an effective matching between the model parameters and the lattice setup.
+For completeness, we also present results over a range of the quark mass $m=10$ MeV ($m_\pi=140$ MeV) and $m=58$ MeV ($m_\pi=338$ MeV), which allows for a comparison of the quark-mass sensitivity.
+The plots suggest strong quark mass dependence in the second color force fomr factor $\mathcal{F}^q_{N,2}(Q^2)$, which is opposite to the lattice observation in \cite{Burger:2021knd}.

 The results are evolved to 2 GeV, and compared to the lattice calculation with pion mass $450$ MeV in~\cite{Crawford:2024wzx}.
 Both the $u$- and $d$-flavor components of the Lorentz force are in good agreement with the reported lattice results, over a relatively broad range of $Q^2$.

-The color force form factor $\mathcal{F}^q_{N,2}(Q^2)$ is fully related to the {\it transversity gravitational form factor} $A^q_{N,T}$.
+The color force form factor $\mathcal{F}^q_{N,2}(Q^2)$ is fully related to the {\it transversity gravitational form factor} $A^q_{T}$.
 Its behavior is shown in Fig.~\ref{fig:nuc_force2} using the ILM parameters.
 The comparison to the recently reported lattice results in~\cite{Crawford:2024wzx} is fair.
-Note that the smallness of this form factor originates from its suppression by the quark determinantal mass $m^*$, in the ILM enhanced by molecules.
+Note that the smallness of this form factor originates from its suppression by the quark mass $m$ and in the ILM enhanced by molecules.